AvivGelfand/Resume/README.md

 - Demonstrated success in AI and software development through numerous roles and projects over the past 8 years, with a track record of implementing classic / one-shot / few-shot models to solve complex problems requiring strong collaboration and rapid self-learning skills, consistently delivering efficient and precise models.
 # Experience

-## Darrow AI, Data Scientist
+## Darrow AI - Data Science Team, Data Scientist

 - 2024 – 2025
 - Developed into production a pipeline of enriching leads databases with domain-focused knowledge.
 Utilized web-scraping from and data matching from several sources, and Open AI Batch API calls, enabling filtering and finding 1M\$ leads.
-- Performed numerous model evaluation and error analysis tasks, side-kicked senior ML Data Scientists in their own tasks, worked with AWS, Airflow, Elastic, and tabular databases.
+- Performed numerous model evaluation and error analysis tasks, collaboratted with senior Data Scientists, PMs and other stakeholders, worked with AWS enviroment, Airflow, Atlassian (JIRA), Elastic, and tabular databases.

 ## Hebrew University of Jerusalem - Dr. Adi Leibovitch's Quantitative Legal Research lab, NLP Data Scientist / Research Assistant